 The objectives and supporting actions are:

-The GWA People and Performance team continues to provide coaching and assistance for managers when recruiting to support our focus on diversity.
-In FY18 a Talent Acquisition Specialist will be appointed whose role will be to attract diverse talent, embed our employee value proposition and create career paths for our employees.
+In FY18 a Talent Acquisition Specialist was appointed to increase our ability to attract diverse talent, embed our employee value proposition and create career paths for our employees.

 |Title||% Female||% Male|